AndreaCrotti/yasnippet-snippets/README.md

 This repository has now become the default snippets repository (as a submodule) in yasnippet.
 So if you have any useful snippets for any language or framework please feel free to contribute.

-To study the current snippets I suggest to use `M-x yasdescribe-tables` which will gave a table representation of all the snippets available in the current mode.
+To study the current snippets I suggest to use `M-x yas-describe-tables` which will gave a table representation of all the snippets available in the current mode.